Our Beliefs

 the

-United Church, we celebrate two sacraments: baptism, the ritual that
+Church, we celebrate two sacraments: baptism, the

-communion, a symbolic meal initiated by Jesus.
-These are of central
+initiated by Jesus.
+These are of central importance

-importance to our faith.
+to our faith.

 Baptism